shardbearer-shri/react-app-haversine/README.md

 The set should be random and the number of sets generated should be determined with a list of clients.
 For eg: `80` clients should produce `80` sets and each set will have `10` files each.
 Each file will have `2000` rows populated by the `lat`, `long`, `name` and `description`

+### `update status 2-16-23`

+updated the data structure with correctly shuffled data without affecting the order(above image for name description with shuffling.
+Each being different than the other).

+Currently working on -

+1. Refactoring the code to sequentially execute the functions properly and produce the expected csv properly.
+2. Setting up a downloadable link to download all the csv data sets collectively.
+3. Separating the application to render two views, 1 for syspree, 1 for client list (due to circle shape bug on syspree).